Back

 Optimizing title tags, meta descriptions, and header tags

-In doing enterprise SaaS SEO, optimizing your title tags, meta descriptions, and header tags take on a higher level of importance so your users will not get lost in the rabbit hole.
+For enterprise SEO, optimizing your title tags, meta descriptions, and header tags take on a higher level of importance so your users will not get lost in the rabbit hole.
 You should remember that you have a large-scale website that contains a vast library of content and landing pages.
 Make sure that important keywords are present in your tags and descriptions.

 Creating valuable and informative content for target keywords